sunrisemovement/Sunrise-National-Redesign/readme.txt

 = Does this theme support any plugins? =

-WordPress Bootstrap Starter Theme includes support for Infinite Scroll in Jetpack.
+Sunrise National includes support for Infinite Scroll in Jetpack.

 == Changelog ==